 The Klondike Gold Rush led to a stampede of hopeful prospectors to Alaska and brought substantial economic benefits to the United States of America.

-Klondike Gold Rush for kids: FAQ's for Kids
+Klondike Gold Rush for kids: FAQ's

 When did the Klondike Gold Rush begin?
 The date the Klondike Gold Rush began was on August 16, 1896 on the Yukon River in Alaska - look at the Klondike Gold Rush Map.
 The discovery was made in Rabbit (Bonanza) Creek.